Warm weather all year round.

 What to Do in Miami in 3 Days?

-Now that the basics are out of the way, we can dive in the juicy stuff.
+Now that the basics are out of the way, we can dive into the juicy stuff.
 In this section, you’ll discover our battle-tested suggestions on how to spend 3 days in Miami.

 Day 1 – South Beach, Wynwood, and Shopping